JoselleAstrid/multisite-streams-page/README.md

 Acknowledgments
 ----------------

+Thanks to:

-Thanks to Hitakashi for guiding me to the right API calls to use, especially for Hitbox.
+Hitakashi, for guiding me to the right API calls to use for Twitch and especially Hitbox.

+Cronikeys, for making http://speedrun.tv/nico, demonstrating the most workable avenue for getting Nicovideo streams at this time of writing.